Skip to contents

 raw

-logical if TRUE, spatial_grid should be an sf polygon, and the raw knolls data in that polygon(s) will be returned
+logical if TRUE, spatial_grid should be an sf polygon, and the raw data in that polygon(s) will be returned

 name

-name of raster or column in sf object that is returned
+string; name of raster or column in sf object that is returned

 antimeridian

 Does spatial_grid span the antimeridian?
 If so, this should be set to TRUE, otherwise set to FALSE.
-If set to NULL (default) the function will try to check if data spans the antimeridian and set this appropriately.
+If set to NULL (default) the function will try to check if spatial_grid spans the antimeridian and set this appropriately.

 Value